 UH Sugar Land

-UH Sugar Land is transitioning from a UH System institution to a campus of the University of Houston.
-As UH expands programs at the UH Sugar Land Campus, the Division of Student Affairs and Enrollment Services will provide events and support services on select days of the week.
+UH Sugar Land is a location of the University of Houston and home to many UH programs.
+The Division of Student Affairs and Enrollment Services (DSAES) provides support services and events throughout the academic year.
 All students are invited to use these resources.
+Learn more about the DSAES departments at UH Sugar Land.